hornemann/lc-sql/episodes/08-database-design.md

 <img src="fig/field-record-value.png" alt="Fields, Records, Values" width="500"/>

 In the [Introduction to SQL](01-introduction.md) lesson, we introduced the terms "fields", "records", and "values".
 These terms are commonly used in databases while the "columns", "rows", and "cells" terms are more common in spreadsheets.
-Fields store a single kind of information (text, integers, etc.) related to one topic (title, author, year), while records are a set of fields containing specific values related to one item in your database (a book, a person, a library).
+Fields store a single kind of information (text, integers, etc.) related to one topic (title, year, etc.), while records are a set of fields containing specific values related to one item in your database (a movie, a country, etc.).

 To design a database, we must first decide what kinds of things we want to represent as tables.
 A table is the physical manifestation of a kind of "entity".
 An entity is the conceptual representation of the thing we want to store informtation about in the database, with each row containing information about one entity.
 An entity has "attributes" that describe it, represented as fields.
-For example, an article or a journal is an entity.
-Attributes would be things like the article title, or journal ISSN which would appear as fields.
+For example, a movie or a series is an entity.
+Attributes would be things like the title, or scores which would appear as fields.

 To create relationships between tables later on, it is important to designate one column as a primary key.
 A primary key, often designated as PK, is one attribute of an entity that distinguishes it from the other entities (or records) in your table.
 The primary key must be unique for each row for this to work.
 A common way to create a primary key in a table is to make an 'id' field that contains an auto-generated integer that increases by 1 for each new record.
 This will ensure that your primary key is unique.

 It is useful to describe on an abstract level the entities we would like to capture, along with how the different entities are related to each other.
 We do this using and entity relationship diagram (ER diagram or ERD).